pachyderm/pachyderm/doc/docs/master/enterprise/auth/authorization/index.md

 - **debugger**: A debugger role has the ability to produce debug dumps.

 - **licenseAdmin**: This role grant the ability to register new clusters with the license server, as well as manage and update the enterprise license.
-For example, this role can perform a `pachctl enterprise register`, `pachctl enterprise register` or `pachctl enterprise register`.
+For example, this role can perform a `pachctl enterprise register`, `pachctl license activate` or `pachctl license delete`.

+- **oidcAppAdmin**: An oidcAppAdmin can configure oidc apps between the Identity service and pachd (a cluster).
+In other terms, they can perform operations such as `pachctl idp create client`.
+This command is rarely necessary to most users.
+Usually, a `pachctl deploy` will invoke a `pachctl idp create client` under the hood and register Pachyderm's apps like the IDE, for example.
+However, there might be cases where this registration of new oidc clients needs do be made explicitely.
+This could happen in the case were someone decides to reinstall Pachyderm manually, component by component, without the automated `pachctl deploy` for example???????????.

-A use case for fine grained admin access would be Hub where we want to give `allClusterUsers` the debugger and `repoOwner` roles but not full cluster admin privileges.
+    A use case for fine grained admin access would be Hub where we want to give `allClusterUsers` the debugger and `repoOwner` roles but not full cluster admin privileges. ?????

     !!!
 Note
-    can be set at all levels: cluster, project, and repo.
+        The above roles constituting the clusterAdmin role can be set at the cluster level only????